Henry Wadsworth Longfellow Monument: Description

 The Henry Wadsworth Longellow Monument occupies a triangular plaza formed at the southeast corner of Congress and State Streets in central Portland.
 The southeast side of the plaza is occupied by One Longfellow Square.
 The monument consists of a bronze statue of Longfellow, as seen late in his life, in a seated position, which is mounted on a granite pedestal.
 The pedestal is about 10 ft in height, and has carved tablets on two sides, decorated with swags and garlands that frame the name "LONGFELLOW".
 Above these is a frieze band of anthemion and vines, with a cornice above that.
 The bronze statue is about 7 ft in height, with Longfellow seated in a chair whose arms end in lion's heads, and a stack of books underneath.
 Longfellow wears an overcoat, and a cape is draped over his lap and one shoulder.
 One hand holds a manuscript, while the other is propped on the chair back, while Longfellow gazes at passersby.

 History

-Franklin Simmons began the design and construction of the monument in 1885, three years after the poet's death, with a pedestal designed by Francis H. Fassett.
+Franklin Simmons began the design and construction of the statue in 1885, three years after the poet's death, with a pedestal designed by Francis H. Fassett.
 The monument was unveiled on September 29, 1888.
-The monument is considered to be one of Simmons' major commissions.
-The monument was added to the National Register of Historic Places in April 1990.
+The monument is considered to be one of Simmons's major commissions.
+It was added to the National Register of Historic Places in April 1990.